benswift/benswift.github.io/_posts/2019-01-31-on-livecoding-annotations-and-visualisations.md

 date: 2019-01-31 09:53 +1100
 ---

-I've just finished reading Charlie Robert's [interactive web essay on annotations and visualisations for live code](https://charlieroberts.github.io/annotationsAndVisualizations/).
+I've just finished reading Charlie Roberts' [interactive web essay on annotations and visualisations for live code](https://charlieroberts.github.io/annotationsAndVisualizations/).
 If you haven't read it, go do that now---and make sure you have some